JustLenard/webSocketApp/client/README.md

 ### Configuration

-The backend server uses environment variables for configuration.
+The client app uses environment variables for configuration.
 Create a `.env` file in the server directory based on the `.env.example` file provided.
 Modify the values as needed for your environment.

 Here are the key environment variables: